Reflections on Trends and Disruptions That Can Support Higher Education’s Continued Relevance

 - Start offering multi-dimensional student support.
 Contemporary students often need to learn social/life skills they did not learn in high school or at home, as well as receive advising and academic tutoring, and personal counseling.

 There are several trends every contemporary institution needs to embrace now:

 - Build interactive learning classrooms with live video and sound systems so students from across the street or from around the world can attend class virtually.
 Concurrently train faculty to facilitate deep learning in these environments.

-- Build stackable credentials so the skills learned can help employability, and concurrently lead to degree completion.
-Develop these in partnership with employers so outcomes match expectations and students and the people who will be hiring them are served.
+- Build stackable credentials so that skills learned can help employability and concurrently lead to degree completion.
+Develop these in partnership with employers, so that outcomes match expectations and students and the people who will be hiring them are served.

 - Reinvent the core and degree plans into interdisciplinary bachelor’s-plus degrees that better integrate the liberal arts with career and technical education.
 We continually hear from industry that students need soft skills, and yet the students with technical skills are the most employable.
 We need to do both.

 And there are clearly bigger disruptions on the horizon.
 Contemporary institutions should not ignore key trends: